umd-dslam/docs/src/intro/hdfs.md

 - `FSImage` in Namenode is an "Image file" which contains the entire filesystem namespace and is stored as a file in Namenode's local file system.
 It also contains a serialized form of all the directories and children inodes in the filesystem.
 Each inode is an internal representation of a file or directory's metadata;

-- `EditLogs` contains all the recent modifications made to the file system on the most recent `FSImage`.
+- `EditLogs` contains all the recent modifications made to the file system on the most recent FSImage.
 Namenode receives a create/update/delete request from the client.
 After that this request is first recorded to edits file.
-This way, if the NameNode crashes, it can restore its state by first loading the `FSImage` then replaying all the operations (also called edits or transactions) in the edit log to catch up to the most recent state of the namesystem.
+This way, if the NameNode crashes, it can restore its state by first loading the FSImage then replaying all the operations (also called edits or transactions) in the edit log to catch up to the most recent state of the namesystem.

-**Note**: `FSImage` is a file that represents a point-in-time snapshot of the filesystem’s metadata.
+**Note**: FSImage is a file that represents a point-in-time snapshot of the filesystem’s metadata.
 However, while the fsimage file format is very efficient to read, it’s unsuitable for making small incremental updates like renaming a single file.
 Thus, rather than writing a new fsimage every time the namespace is modified, the NameNode instead records the modifying operation in the edit log for durability.

 <img src="https://raw.githubusercontent.com/DSL-UMD/docs/master/src/img/checkpointing.png" class="center" style="width: 70%;" />